 Closed Groups workflow for teams and clubs

-One of the challenges at the beginning of the school year is to get students connected to the right groups, whether a sport team or a club.
+One of the challenges at the beginning of the school year is to get students connected to the right groups, whether a sports team or a club.
 Closed groups can be used to help with this task.
 The faculty member creates a closed group that is visible to students.
 The team members request an invitation to join the group, and the moderator approves or rejects the request.
 When all the team members have been added, the moderator can then change the group’s Setup form’s Show To field to No-one(Private).

 If a group is closed, but not private, moderators may receive requests from people to join a group.